savicario/addis-ababa-hydroserver-training-2026/README.md

 - A **workspace** where you can manage your data.
 - A **monitoring site** representing the physical location where measurements are collected.
 - A **datastream** containing metadata about the instrument and the measurements collected at the monitoring site.
-- **Observations** corresponding to the historical measurements contained in the CSV file you provided.
+- **Observations** corresponding to the historical measurements contained in the CSV file.

 For each step, we will demonstrate how the same task can be performed using: